rachar78/slate/source/index.html.md

 ---
 # Introduction

-Welcome to the Kitchen API!This guide describes how to compose and send commands and queries to the IOT platform using the Kitchen REST API.
-The guide provides examples for a set of common tasks, but it does not describe how to configure the full feature set of the Kitchen Application and it does not list the classes, methods of the API.We have language bindings in CURL!
+Welcome to the Keyco Tracker API!This guide describes how to compose and send commands and queries to the IOT platform using the keyco REST API.
+The guide provides examples for a set of common tasks, but it does not describe how to configure the full feature set of the keyco Application and it does not list the classes, methods of the API.We have language bindings in CURL!
 You can view code examples in the dark area to the right.

 # Device Subscription/Unsubscription